26-year-old dead after Orléans shooting

 Police say there is no threat to public safety.

-The shooting marks the 15th homicide in the city of Ottawa so far this year.
-It follows a string of similar shootings involving young people in the last month, including the death of a 28-year-old in the Hampton Park Plaza on July 5.
+It marks the 15th homicide in the city of Ottawa so far this year and the third reported shooting in three weeks.

+It follows a string of similar shootings involving young people, including the death of a 28-year-old in the Hampton Park Plaza on July 5.

+"This doesn't usually happen in Orléans so it's really heartbreaking," Xiong added.

 Anyone with information is asked to contact the Ottawa Police at 613-236-1222 ext.
 5493.